Most bloggers and content marketers will come across the topic of backlinks. Let’s jump into what there are and how they can increase your revenue.

 Remember, Google rewards backlinks with more traffic.
 People using Google have an intent to buy.
 That increase in traffic means more leads and more income.
 That’s why some businesses spend thousands on content creation.

-Once it stays up-to-date and ranking, one great piece of content can earn the business tens of thousands in return.
+Additionally, once it stays up-to-date and ranking, one great piece of content can earn the business tens of thousands in return.

 3. You Become An Authority: